ubuntu-mate/ubuntu-mate.org/pages/umpc.md

     * Results in an effective resolution of 1280x800 to make the small display panels easily readable.
     * Simple to disable if you want to restore full resolution.
   * **GRUB is usable post-install**.
-    * GPD Pocket, MicroPC & TopJoy Falcon GRUB is rotated 90 degress, but functional.
+    * GPD Pocket, WIN 2, MicroPC & TopJoy Falcon GRUB is rotated 90 degress, but functional.
     * GPD Pocket 2 GRUB is correctly rotated and functional.
   * GPD Pocket BRMC4356 WiFi firmware enabled by default.
   * GPD Pocket fan control kernel module enable by default.

 ## Known Issues

-### GPD Pocket, MicroPC and Topjoy Falcon
+### GPD Pocket, WIN 2, MicroPC and Topjoy Falcon

   * The GRUB2 menu is rotated 90 degress on the GPD Pocket, MicroPC and Topjoy Falcon.
     * The workaround is to tilt your head.
   * The built in speaker in the GPD Pocket is mono and doesn't play audio from the right channel.
-    * The workaround is two use headphones connected the 3.5mm audio jack.
+    * The workaround is to use headphones connected the 3.5mm audio jack.

 ### GPD Pocket 2